Your 10 steps to success

 Please note that the NZ Army makes a Provisional Offer of Service (POOS), followed by a Final Offer of Service (FOOS) once the above criteria are met.
 The RNZN and RNZAF give one OOS that is conditional on the above criteria being met.

 - Medical clearance.
 You will need to undergo a full medical examination with your current military doctor and have all medical forms completed.
-You will then send these forms to your Candidate Coordinator who will liaise directly with our medical team.
+You will then send these forms to your CEF who will liaise directly with our medical team.
 Our doctors will assess your fitness for enlistment and grant a medical clearance to enlist if everything is in order.

 Please be aware that the military medical is separate to your immigration medical - we require a military doctor’s assessment of your health, as they understand the environmental issues of being in the NZDF.
 If you are unable to see a military doctor, you will need to have the full medical examination completed by a civilian doctor at your own cost.